davidcpage/cifar10-fast/README.md

     - `jupyter notebook --no-browser --port=8901`
  - open the jupyter notebook url in a browser, open `demo.ipynb` and run all the cells

- In my tests, 15 out of 20 runs reached 94% test set accuracy with a median of 94.06%.
-Runtime for 24 epochs is roughly 80s.
+ In my test, 35 out of 50 runs reached 94% test set accuracy with a median of 94.08%.
+Runtime for 24 epochs is roughly 81s.